Recruitment Settings

 - Content: Experiment details, registration instructions, combined registration + join link

-- Registration Flow: User creates account → automatically directed to experiment
+- Registration Flow: User creates account, then automatically directed to the deployment

-- Delivery Tracking: Success/failure status available in admin dashboard
+- Delivery Tracking: Success/failure status available in the deployment

 Email Template Customization: